Skip to main content

 Why is it relevant to tourism?

-Horizon Europe is the research and innovation framework programme, running from 2021-27.
+Horizon Europe is a research and innovation framework programme, running from 2021-27.

-The Global Challenges and European Industrial Competitiveness pillar (pillar 2) supports research relating to societal challenges and reinforces technological and industrial capacities through clusters.
+Pillar 2 of Horizon Europe - Global Challenges and European Industrial Competitiveness - supports research on societal challenges and reinforces technological and industrial capacities through clusters.
 It sets EU missions with ambitious goals tackling some of our biggest problems.
-It also includes activities pursued by the Joint Research Centre, which supports EU and national policymakers with independent scientific evidence and technical support.
+Pillar 2 also includes activities pursued by the Joint Research Centre, which supports EU and national policymakers with independent scientific evidence and technical support.

-The Digital, Industry and Space work programme is available since 28 October 2021.
+The Digital, Industry and Space work programme has been available since March 2023.

-The development of new approaches, concepts and practices for sustainable, accessible and inclusive cultural tourism are among the research activities foreseen within this cluster.
-These research opportunities on cultural tourism will continue and further develop those already provided through the previous framework programme, Horizon 2020.
+Developing new approaches, concepts and practices for sustainable, accessible and inclusive cultural tourism are among the research activities planned for this cluster.
+These opportunities will continue.
+Those already provided through the previous framework programme Horizon 2020 will be further developed.

-The programme facilitates collaboration and strengthens the impact of research and innovation in developing, supporting, and implementing EU policies while tackling global challenges.
-It supports creating and better dispersing excellent knowledge and technologies.
-It creates jobs, fully engages the EU’s talent pool, boosts economic growth, promotes industrial competitiveness and optimises investment impact within a strengthened European Research Area.
-Legal entities from the EU and associated countries can participate.
+Horizon Europe creates jobs, fully engages the EU’s talent pool, boosts economic growth, promotes industrial competitiveness and optimises investment impact within a strengthened European Research Area.
+Applicants from the EU and associated countries can participate.

 EU contribution: €2,980,000.50